durable-ist/Multi_Robot_Simulation/README.md

 sudo apt-get install ros-kinetic-velodyne ros-kinetic-velodyne-*
 ```

 UPDATE: The following section is already done.
 It was kept for better understanding of what was performed.
+Just need to uncomment

 Now, it is necessary to add the velodyne to the urdf robot model.
 This is done in the previous installed package, multi jackal:
 ```